 Pre-assignment to Ujamaa will REQUIRE the use of a TIER THREE housing choice.

-The Ujamaa Scholars Program is designed to continue a long history of intellectual discourse focused on the African Diaspora in Ujamaa House.
-This program is a foundational component to the Ujamaa community and allows residents to share and dialogue on issues important to them and those around them.
+The Ujamaa Scholars Program is designed to continue a long history of intellectual discourse focused on the Black Diaspora.
+This foundational component to the Ujamaa community allows residents to discuss and reflect on issues that affect us all.
+All topics must focus on or intersect with the Black Diaspora.
+We strive to create an environment where conversations stretch everyone’s thinking and learning.
+Due to COVID-19, we have made adjustments to our process.